xiaohuiliugis/UCGIS-Fullstack-Geovisualization-Workshop/README.md

 - EVE library in Python 3.
 Right click on the Start button and open Windows Powershell.
 Type in `pip3 install eve` or `python3 -m pip install eve` to install the library.
 - [MongoDB database](https://www.mongodb.com/try/download/community).
 MongoDB is a database, a very special one that we call it noSQL to distinguish it from traditional SQL databases such as postgreSQL.
 It is more flexible and faster for real-time data and naturally more suitable for web service.
-- [Robo3T](https://robomongo.org/download).
-Robo3T is a free MongoDB database GUI; you can see the dataset in the MongoDB via Robo3T, and you can also do some simple updating jobs in it.
+- [MongoDB Compass](https://www.mongodb.com/try/download/compass).
+MongoDB is a free MongoDB database GUI; you can see the dataset in the MongoDB via MongoDB Compass, and you can also do some simple updating jobs in it.

 # Frontend Lab Instruction